 Me neither but the man I conversed with on the 7-mile beach road spoke about how he had a client in the United States of America and Canada come back to the same spot every year to taste his juicy Jerk Chicken.

-You quickly begin to taste why the Jerk has made into many cookbooks and how even celebrity chefs (mentioning no names) *Cough* (Jamie Oliver) have even tried to fuse it into their recipe books.
+You quickly begin to taste why the Jerk has made it into so many cookbooks and how even celebrity chefs (mentioning no names) *Cough* (Jamie Oliver) have even tried to fuse it into their recipe books.

 Curry Goat is a dish that for me was always a favorite.
 I’d love it when it was peppery and not too much fat; which is common with goat or mutton which is the preferred meat for the infamous mutton and rice dish.

 If you’ve never tried mutton and rice in Jamaica, it is a very rich meat that you could say tastes similar to lamb.
-One of my family members is a goat herder so I know where this free-range mountain side meat comes from.
+One of my family members is a goat herder so I know where this free-range mountainside meat comes from.

-As far as Jamaican birthday traditions go, curry goat is a popular dish to have and at weddings too, not to mention, the most important celebration for most of Jamaica – funerals.
+As far as Jamaican birthday traditions go, curry goat is a popular dish to have at weddings too, not to mention, the most important celebration for most of Jamaica – funerals.

 Served with rice and salad, it is really difficult to compete with this dish using anything other than the ingredients and cooking method that the Jamaicans use.

 Let me tell you why this is a worthy Jamaican street food dish.
 You won’t find it everywhere but if you do you must try it.

 It is usually sold roasted as a whole, but if you can get the roast breadfruit slices you’ll probably never have tasted anything like it.

 The texture and nutty taste of this fruit is just second to none.